 Ways to extend the shelf life of stored vegetables

-They influence the quality and commercial value of the harvested vegetables, among others: respiration, transpiration, changes in chemical composition, growth and development (np. rising chives in onions), aging.
+They influence the quality and commercial value of the harvested vegetables, among others: respiration, transpiration, changes in chemical composition, growth and development (e.g. rising chives in onions), aging.
 In Poland, methods are being sought to increase the shelf life of vegetables and to maintain their good quality in trade.

 During the storage of onions, losses occur due to a significant reduction in its weight.
 However, these are natural cavities, related to physiological processes (respiration, transpiration), infestation by pathogens and sprouting.
 Activation of the germination process causes, that the number of onion storage losses increases.
 This process can be prevented and reduced, using a properly selected preparation from the group of growth regulators before the planned harvest.
 The most commonly used is maleic hydrazide, which also inhibits the growth of root vegetables during storage.

 Irradiation is another way to reduce losses.
 This treatment, often called "cold pasteurization", involves exposing food to ionizing radiation to kill bacteria and reduce enzyme activity.
 The fruit is irradiated, vegetables to extend their shelf life.
 Several methods of irradiation are used in food processing, np.: gamma radiation.
 The disadvantages of irradiation include loss of nutritional value and low consumer acceptance of irradiated products., by what, this method is rarely used, although it is allowed in many countries.
-According to the attachment 1, Regulations of the Minister of Health z 15 January, 2003R.
+According to the attachment 1, Regulations of the Minister of Health z 15 January, 2003r.
 (Journal of Laws of 4 brand, 2003, Journal of Laws.
 03.37.327) potatoes are allowed for sale in Poland, onion, garlic, champignons, dry spices, dried mushrooms, dried vegetables, subjected to ionizing irradiation.
 According to the standards in force, all irradiated vegetables should be specially marked.

 To reduce rot in stored vegetables, intended for consumption, authorized plant protection products may be used only before harvesting.
 In addition to chemicals, many biopreparations safe for the environment and human health are introduced for protection.
 And also noble gases (ozone, argon), which may inhibit paralysis during storage.
 Ozone has been shown to be effective in combating Botrytis cinerea Pers and Sclerotinia sclerotiorum de Bary during the storage of carrots.
 The infected and healthy carrot roots were stored in the chambers, through which a stream of air containing a certain amount of ozone was passed, at the right speed within a certain time.
 For both pathogens, inhibition of microflora development was obtained at the level 50% at the highest concentration.
 This gas is a strong oxidant, working on the surface, causing the destruction of fungi and bacteria in the storage rooms, in the atmosphere and on the surface of stored vegetables.
 It is recommended to use ozone for disinfecting warehouses, packaging for storing and transporting vegetables.
 In some countries it is used to store onions, carrots and potatoes, mainly to reduce infestation with pathogenic microorganisms.
 More and more often it is used to disinfect cut vegetables intended for direct consumption, or minimally processed vegetables, as it quickly degrades into oxygen, without changing the smell and residue, unlike other preparations used.
 Ozone also has an effect on purifying the air of ethylene, which accelerates the aging of vegetables.